-Regional Trade Anchor For Corporate/Commercial Banking
+UBA: Your Regional Trade Anchor for Corporate/ Commercial Banking

-The bank dominates in facilitation of regional trade solutions in the banking industry presently.
-With our robust self-developed platform referred to as Afritrade, it provides a unique channel for both export proceeds collection and import bills payments across the sub-region in the respective currency i.e. CFA(XOF/XAF) and GHS.
+UBA is a leading facilitator of regional trade solutions in the banking industry.
+Our self-developed platform, Afritrade, provides a unique channel for both export proceeds collection and import bills payments across the sub-region, using the respective currencies of CFA (XOF/XAF) and GHS.

-The bank is part of the pilot banks for the Pan African Payment Systems Solutions (PAPSS) initiative and we have done successful transactions to and fro the platform across pilot locations and would be a good integration to promote Intra-African Trade.
+As part of the pilot banks for the Pan African Payment Systems Solutions (PAPSS) initiative, UBA has successfully completed transactions to and from the platform across pilot locations.
+This makes UBA a strong candidate for promoting Intra- African Trade.

-In addition, the bank has cross border remittance services that are efficient to support traders and individuals alike in their movement of goods and services around the continent.
-These are notably through our Africash and UBA Connect platforms where there is ease to receive and send funds as well lodge and withdraw funds regardless of where an account is domiciled anywhere UBA has presence.
+We also offer efficient cross-border remittance services through our Africash and UBA Connect platforms, supporting both traders and individuals in their movement of goods and services around the continent.
+With these platforms, it's easy to receive and send funds, as well as lodge and withdraw funds, regardless of where an account is domiciled, as long as UBA has presence.

-Trade is a key economic indicator and UBA as a Regional bank is poised to satisfactorily serve customers to facilitate both Regional and International trade transactions.
+At UBA, we understand that trade is a key economic indicator, and as a regional bank, we are committed to serving our customers and facilitating both regional and international trade transactions.